-Today, the court consists of five district judgeships, five full-time magistrate judgeships, two part-time magistrate judgeships, and four bankruptcy judgeships.
-One district judge is serving on senior status.
+Today, the court consists of five district judges, five full-time magistrate judges, two part-time magistrate judges, and four bankruptcy judges.
+A sixth district judge is serving on senior status, and a bankruptcy judge is serving in an ad hoc recall capacity.
 District judges are appointed by the President, confirmed by the Senate, and serve for life, in the words of the Constitution, "during good behavior."
 Magistrate judges are appointed by the district judges to eight-year terms, and work with the district judges to guide cases through the legal process.
 Bankruptcy judges handle bankruptcy cases only and are appointed by the United States Court of Appeals for the Seventh Circuit to fourteen-year terms.